mray0256-jpg/pirate-ship-demo/README.md

 - Attempt three: This time, I completely started from scratch.
 I began work on this iteration *after* the Texas Game Jam, which boosted my confidence and motivation.
 I switched from true 2D to 2.5D, in which the world was composed of 3D models but the camera was top down and the resolution scaled dramatically down.
 After switching to designing in 3D, I dedicated this project to be an intro to graphics... and I found myself quickly overwhelmed.
 I fell into a trap: relying on tutorials.
 Since my previous attempts were unsuccessful, I tried using more resources.
 This included YouTube, StackOverflow, Reddit, and AI.
 Most of the sources I found were way beyond my scope.
 I didn't fully absorb tutorials, and was soon walking out of finished scripts or sub graphs feeling even *less* sure than before.
 This led to complications quite quickly; before long I had problems with underlying systems that I didn't know how to change.
 I stuck with what I had, though, because it wasn't terrible.
 Not exactly presentable, but not an eyesore.

       Due to the fundamental problems, I decided to wrap up the project.
 I ended it by writing a few more features that were entirely my own.
-The first was a buouyancy system for the pirate ship.
+The first was a buoyancy system for the pirate ship.
 This turned out to be mathematically challenging, as you cannot extract height from an x, z coordinate directly while using Gerstner waves.
 Gerstner waves displace vertices in all three axes, which means that to get a precise point there has to be a degree of approximation.
 The other system I wrote was a splashing function.
 This adds waves that propogate outward as though from a splash.
 They can interfere with the basic Gerstner waves, both amplifying and dampening.
 I attached this HLSL script to my ship, so that as it traversed the seas a dynamic wake would be created from the ship's stern.
 I wrote in HLSL and made a custom node function in shader graph, as well as some scripting in C#.
 Walking out of this project, this was the feature I was most proud of.

   - **How it's done**